Object#=~ receives (and just discards) an argument, and always returns nil. What purpose is this method for?

 Object#!~is difficult to remove: some classes define only

 Object#!~to delegate to

-Updated by sawa (Tsuyoshi Sawada) over 1 year ago
+Updated by sawa (Tsuyoshi Sawada) almost 2 years ago

 I agree.
 At the same time, the